Battles of La Naval de Manila: Second battle

-At dawn of July 25, (the feast of Saint James the Great, Patron of Spain) the Spanish fleet of two left the port of Ticao.
+At dawn of July 25, (the Feast of Saint James, Patron of Spain) the Spanish fleet of two left the port of Ticao.
 When the sun finally rose they saw the Dutch squadron sailing away, bound to Manila.
 The Encarnación and Rosario wasted no time and chased the enemy, knowing that Manila laid defenseless, with no ships to protect itself and all its artillery totally removed for use of the two galleons.

 On one occasion, as reported by one of the soldiers aboard the Encarnación, Fr.
 Juan de Cuenca, O.P. seemed in a trance and then delivered "a very spiritual sermon" to the men, the content of which was "an assurance on the part of God and His Most Holy Mother, not only victory but also that no one would be killed in battle."

 The two Spanish galleons caught up the seven Dutch warships between the islands of Banton and Marinduque on July 28, 1646, although no immediate hostilities ensued.
 Before the battle began, both General Orellana and Admiral Lopez (without each other's knowledge), made public their vows to the Virgin of the Rosary in the name of the entire armada, that if they come out victorious against the Dutch, they will make a solemn feast in Her honor, and all of them would walk barefoot to Our Lady's chapel at Santo Domingo church, as a sign of thanksgiving.

-The second battle (which was according to the chronicles was the bloodiest) took place on July 29 at around 7:00 pm.
+The second battle (which according to the chronicles was the bloodiest) took place on July 29 at around 7:00 pm.
 The seven Dutch ships surrounded the Encarnación.
-The lone Spanish flagship exchanged fires violently against the Dutch, inflicting greater damage on the part of the corsairs.
+The lone Spanish flagship exchanged fire violently against the Dutch, inflicting greater damage on the part of the corsairs.
 The Rosario was outside the circle of the Dutch and fired freely from behind causing greater destruction to the enemy.

 At one point the Encarnacion got entangled with the Dutch flagship, with the danger that the Dutch would board the flagship and force the outnumbered Spanish troops in hand-to-hand combat.
 The mariners of the Spanish flagship immediately rushed to cut the tangled ropes, freeing both ships.

 The Dutch tried to blow up the Encarnacion by sending one of their fire ships, but it was repulsed by a continuous volley of artillery from the Spanish flagship.
 It turned to the Rosario, but it too was met with ten simultaneous shots which ignited its fireworks.
 The fire ship burst into flames and sank, killing its crew.

 The battle lasted till daybreak, and the Dutch fled.
 One man survived the sinking of the Dutch fire ship and was taken prisoner by the Spanish armada.
 As promised by Fr. de Cuenca, no man was killed in the Encarnación.
 The Rosario lost five men.